drybalka/personal-website/src/content/blog/control-http-traffic-using-mitmproxy.md

 date: 2023-03-19
 ---

-In this blogpost I want to promote an awesome tool that may be a valuable addition to your IT arsenal - [mitmproxy](https://mitmproxy.org/).
+In this blog post I want to promote an awesome tool that may be a valuable addition to your IT arsenal - [mitmproxy](https://mitmproxy.org/).
 It is a set of tools that provide an interactive, SSL/TLS-capable intercepting proxy for HTTP and WebSockets.
 As the name suggests it works as an isolation layer between a program and internet and allows monitoring of all outgoing and incoming http traffic.
 It is similar to Wireshark and Fiddler (if you've ever heard of them), but I found it easier to understand and use.